What is the Interchange Host / Buddy Program?

-The Interchange Program matches a person with a disability with a volunteer host (buddy) or host family who include them in their family activities on a regular basis.
+The Interchange Program matches a person with a disability with a volunteer buddy or host family who share their time with that child on a regular basis.

-Volunteer hosts or buddies receive orientation, training and ongoing support from qualified Interchange Program Workers.
+- Volunteers receive training and ongoing support from Gateways Interchange staff.

 “I love going to my host family… I get to do lots of different things” – 16 year old Interchange Participant